31 March 2022

 “It came as a shock but at least I now knew what I was suffering from and that I could be treated,” said Kim.
 “It was going to be tough but with support from my family and friends, I was positive I could get through it.”

-Once the surgery was completed, Kim was introduced to Dr Suhail Anwar, a consultant oncologist at Spire Little Aston in Sutton Coldfield, who supervised her six sessions of chemotherapy.
+Once the surgery was completed, Kim was then introduced to a Consultant Oncologist at Spire Little Aston Hospital, who supervised her six sessions of chemotherapy.

-“The support I received from Dr Anwar and of the amazing nurses at Spire Little Aston was unbelievable.
-As expected I lost my hair and at times felt lousy, but thanks to the help of so many people I got through it.
+“The support I received from the Doctor and the amazing nurses at Spire Little Aston Hospital was unbelievable.
+As expected, I lost my hair and at times felt lousy, but thanks to the help of so many people I got through it.

 “One year on and my life has changed a lot.
 One of the consequences of the surgery was that I now have a colostomy bag, which has its own challenges but the main thing is I am alive!
 Which I would not be without the skill and work of Mr Balega and his team.
 I am not as fit or strong as I was before my illness, which is sometimes frustrating, but I’m learning to deal with that.